Russians in Japan

-Japanese people are partly descended from populations originating in the Russian Far East.
+As of December 2023 there were 11,634 Russian citizens holding residency in Japan.
+According to Japan's Ministry of Justice, a majority of the Russian citizens residing in Japan are permanent residents.

 Russian missions

 The Russian Mission, or Orthodox Church of Russia in Japan, dates from 1861.
 A hospital had been previously built at Hakodate for Russians and Japanese.
-The Rev. Nikolai Kasatkin (later St Nicholas of Japan), was attached to it as chaplain with a church near the hospital.
-The hospital was destroyed by fire, though the church remained and Nicholas stayed as a missionary at Hakodate, where he baptized a number of Japanese.
+Nikolai Kasatkin was attached to it as chaplain with a church near the hospital.
+The hospital was destroyed by fire, though the church remained and Kasatkin stayed as a missionary at Hakodate, where he baptized a number of Japanese.

 In 1870 the Russian minister to Japan obtained a grant of a special territory as a branch of the Russian legation at Surugadai at the very center of Tokyo.
-Here Father Nicholas established his residence and the center of the Orthodox Church.
+Here Kasatkin established his residence and the center of the Orthodox Church.
 He began by training well-instructed men and native assistants, for which purpose he had an ordinary college and a school of philosophy and theology; later on he also had a special school for young women.
 He preached his religion by means of carefully trained catechists and priests.
 From 1881 he also had a religious review, published twice monthly and a publication committee installed at his house published many books.
-In 1886 Fr Nicholas was consecrated bishop in Russia and in 1890 he completed the erection of his cathedral.
+In 1886, Kasatkin was consecrated bishop in Russia and in 1890 he completed the erection of his cathedral.

-Bishop Nicholas enjoyed a great personal esteem; he founded and governed everything pertaining to his mission.
+Kasatkin enjoyed a great personal esteem; he founded and governed everything pertaining to his mission.
 During the Russo-Japanese War the situation was very delicate, but the Christians, at least the greater number of them, did not abandon him.
 Even during this time he continued all his undertakings unmolested, his house being guarded by Japanese soldiers.
 Prior to that, he received from the Holy Synod 95,000 yen yearly, but during the Russo-Japanese War, these and other resources from Russia were greatly diminished, while on the other hand the price of everything in Japan increased.
-The bishop was compelled to diminish his expenses, to dismiss part of his staff and to exhort the Christians to contribute more generously to support their church.
+Kasatkin was compelled to diminish his expenses, to dismiss part of his staff and to exhort the Christians to contribute more generously to support their church.

-After the victories of the Japanese over the Russian armies, the Christians leaders, after having agreed among themselves, declared to Archbishop Nicholas their intention to support themselves, independent of Russia.
+After the victories of the Japanese over the Russian armies, the Christians leaders, after having agreed among themselves, declared to Kasatkin their intention to support themselves, independent of Russia.
 As Russia has its national church they wished to have also their Japanese National Church.

-Little has been written concerning the work of the Russians in Japan; even in Russia almost nothing has been published.
+Little has been written concerning the work of the Russians in Japan; even in Russia, virtually no literature has been published in the matter.
 According to one Protestant reckoning, the Orthodox church numbered 30,166 baptized Christians; according to another only 13,000 (the last figure denotes perhaps practicing members).
 There were 37 native priests and 139 catechists.
 Expenses for church and evangelization in 1907 amounted to 55,279 yen; contributions of Christians, 10,711 yen; Churches or places of preaching, 265.
 Among the Russians, as among Protestants, and everywhere throughout Japan, the tendency was toward independence.